 The primary purpose of an emergency fund is to provide some financial security.
 In other words, if something goes wrong in your financial life, you can tap into your emergency fund to smooth over the issue with minimal damage.

 For example, let’s say that your car breaks down.
 Instead of stressing out about how to pay the mechanic, having an emergency fund on hand means you know you already have the funds to cover it.

 Regardless of where your financial situation stands, having immediate access to cash to cover an unexpected expense is always a relief.

-A recent Mind Over Money survey, conducted by Capital One and The Decision Lab, found that 77% of Americans feel anxious about their financial situation.
+A recent Mind Over Money survey, conducted by The Decision Lab, found that 77% of Americans feel anxious about their financial situation.
 With over three out of four Americans facing financial anxiety, it’s a pervasive problem that you or someone you know is likely facing.

 One way to lower financial stress is to build out an emergency fund for unexpected expenses.
 Although you cannot control what expenses life throws your way, you can be reasonably prepared.
 For example, building an emergency fund means that you don’t have to worry about how you are going to pay for a home repair.
 Instead, you can pull the necessary money out of your emergency fund.

 Lowering your financial stress doesn’t just feel good at the moment.
 It can have long-term impacts on your financial situation.
 According to the Mind Over Money survey, Americans feeling financial stress are less likely to save or plan ahead for big expenses.
 Ultimately, thinking about the bigger picture can lead to feeling more in control of your finances.